 Deep linking offers a number of benefits for the savvy webmaster or SEO.
 These apply to performing well in the SERPs, boosting your site's online authority and overall ranking, and creating a better user experience for visitors to your site.

-- Boost Online Authority – Perceived value and authority have become increasingly important ranking factors for Google.
-Deep linking allows you to highlight the quality of your site’s internal content.
-Having a thousand links pointing to your home page is not a good idea, and having them distributed throughout your site tells the search engine that the website is filled with valuable content.
+- Boost Online Authority - Perceived value and authority have become increasingly important ranking factors for Google.
+Deep linking allows you to highlight the quality of your site's internal content.
+Having a thousand links pointing to your home page is not a good idea, and having them distributed to other areas of your site tells the search engine that the website is filled with valuable content.
 Also, a diverse link profile shows that you are providing a resource that other websites and online users turn to for authoritative information.
-That makes Google, and all their wee beasts happy.
+That makes Google happy.

 - Improve User Experience - Your website's home page is not always the best landing site for new visitors looking for specific information.
 Indeed, someone searching for a specific answer to a query may very well land on your home page, fail to find what they were looking for, and bounce back to the SERPs.
 It doesn't matter that three clicks in was a stunning article that could answer all of their questions.
 Deep linking allows you to bring visitors directly to the information they crave, improving their user experience and increasing the likelihood that they will explore your website and ultimately return again for more.